computerguy2030/pytorch-rocm-amd/MY_FORK.md

 ```
 echo 'EXTRA_GROUPS=render' | sudo tee -a /etc/adduser.conf
 ```
+Restart

 --------------------------------------------------------------------------------------
 * Test:
 ```
-/opt/rocm/bin/rocminfo
+sudo /opt/rocm/bin/rocminfo
-/opt/rocm/opencl/bin/clinfo
+sudo /opt/rocm/opencl/bin/clinfo
 ```
-You should see output
+You should see information about your card

 --------------------------------------------------------------------------------------
 * Add to PATH and end of bashrc: